Here are two Auslan activities to help learn words in handshapes.

 SCATTERGORIES VERSION 1:

-- This is a good opportunity to teach specific handshapes and assess student knowledge of HOLMEs for each sign.
+This is a great opportunity to teach specific handshapes commonly used in Auslan (Australian Sign Language) and assess student knowledge of HOLMEs for each sign.

-FOR OLDER CHILDREN: If children are familiar with HOLMEs (Handshape, Orientation, Location, Movement, Expression), get students in a circle and challenge them to either copy the previous sign’s Handshape, Orientation, Location, Movement or Expression.
+FOR OLDER CHILDREN: If children are familiar with HOLMEs (Handshape, Orientation, Location, Movement, Expression): have students in a circle and challenge them to either copy the previous sign’s Handshape, Orientation, Location, Movement or Expression.

 SCATTERGORIES VERSION 2:

-- Using handshape flashcards, give children 2 minutes to write as many signs as possible related to that sign.
+- Using the handshape flashcards, give children 2 minutes to write as many signs as possible related to that sign